MicrosoftDocs/azure-docs/articles/defender-for-cloud/quickstart-onboard-aws.md

 - **To enable the Defender for SQL plan**, you need:

   - Microsoft Defender for SQL enabled on your subscription.
-Learn how to [enable protection on all of your databases](quickstart-enable-database-protections.md).
+Learn how to [protect your databases](tutorial-enable-databases-plan.md).

     - An active AWS account, with EC2 instances running SQL server or RDS Custom for SQL Server.